 Looking at the basic coverage types, it may appear as though Med Pay may not be necessary if you already have health insurance.

 But neither Med Pay or PIP is a completely viable solution or substitute for health insurance purchased in the open market or through an employer sponsored program.

 Furthermore, PIP insurance may not be the best option for you if you regularly have non-family members traveling with you in your automobile, as coverage may not be extended to them.

-Get insurance quotes online or contact your local independent agent to determine which coverage type suits you best.
 Many companies may offer Med Pay and PIP, but you should shop around to ensure you get the coverage you need at the right price.